Real Estate Development

 Facilitating Development on High Impact Projects

-CNI’s wholly-owned Community Development Entity has deployed $55 million in New Market Tax Credits to develop five high-impact community projects.
+CNI has been awarded $80 million in New Market Tax Credits to develop high-impact community facility projects.
 These projects strengthen neighborhoods and improve the lives of local residents.
-They include the Ray and Joan Kroc Salvation Army Center in West Pullman; the Roseland Community Hospital; Noble Charter School Network; the Lawndale Christian Health and Fitness Center; and the WINGS Metro Domestic Violence Shelter.
+They include the Ray and Joan Kroc Salvation Army Center in West Pullman; the Roseland Community Hospital; Noble Charter School Network; the Lawndale Christian Health and Fitness Center; the WINGS Metro Domestic Violence Shelter; and the Pullman Whole Foods Distribution Center.